 Melissa Capotosto focuses her practice on global trademark portfolio management, including clearance, prosecution, enforcement, and counseling.
 Melissa works with clients to strategically develop and expand their brands in the United States and internationally.
 She engages consistently with foreign counsel to work through complex prosecution issues and resolve international and cross-jurisdictional disputes.
 Melissa has also represented clients before the Trademark Trial and Appeal Board and in Uniform Domain-Name Dispute Resolution Policy (UDRP) proceedings.

-Prior to joining the firm, Ms. Capotosto was an associate in the Atlanta, Georgia office of a national law firm where she concentrated her practice on trademark, trade dress, unfair competition, copyright, trade secret, internet, licensing, and patent matters.
-Previously, Ms. Capotosto worked as an associate for a law firm based in Atlanta, Georgia that represents artists and companies involved in the entertainment industry.
+Prior to joining the firm, Melissa was an associate in the Atlanta, Georgia office of a national law firm where she concentrated her practice on trademark, trade dress, copyright, and patent matters.
+Previously, Melissa worked as an associate representing artists and companies at an Atlanta entertainment law firm.

-University of Maryland, B.A., Broadcast Journalism (2010) cum laude
+University of Maryland B.A.
+(2010) Broadcast Journalism, cum laude

 International Trademark Association (INTA), Member

 Georgia Bar Association, Intellectual Property Section, Trademark Committee, Member